Freedom Caucus: 2023 debt-ceiling crisis and aftermath

 In May 2023, Speaker McCarthy worked with the Biden administration to pass a compromise debt-ceiling reform and spending bill, with the Freedom Caucus supporting the bills as part of the compromise that got McCarthy elected speaker.
 By suspending the debt ceiling until January 2025, the government avoided a default.
 The spending bill focused on issues such as military construction and veterans affairs.

-On May 31, during a procedural rule vote for the bill to end the debt ceiling crisis, 29 Freedom Caucus aligned Republicans voted against the rule.
+On May 31, during a procedural rule vote on the bill to end the debt ceiling crisis, 29 Freedom Caucus-aligned Republicans voted against the rule.
 Rules are historically supported by all members of the majority party and opposed by minority members regardless of their feelings on the underlying bill.
-In order to ensure the bill's passage, Democratic Leader Hakeem Jeffries held up a green card to alert Democrats they could vote in favor of the measure, resulting in 52 Democrats showing their support for the procedural vote.
+To ensure the bill's passage, Democratic Leader Hakeem Jeffries held up a green card to signal that Democrats could vote in favor of the measure, prompting 52 Democrats to show their support for the procedural vote.
 A majority of both the Republican and Democratic parties voted for the Fiscal Responsibility Act of 2023, but more Republicans (71) voted against the bill than Democrats (46).

 Following the passage of the Fiscal Responsibility Act, 11 members of the Freedom Caucus voted with Democrats to block a procedural rules vote on a Republican bill that would hinder the federal government's ability to regulate gas stoves.
 Freedom Caucus members said the vote was a protest of McCarthy's handling of the debt-ceiling crisis.
 On June 12, 2023, the Freedom Caucus and McCarthy reached an agreement that resulted in the Freedom Caucus not blocking procedural votes in exchange for conservative legislation being brought to the floor.